rondlite/reaction-docs/website/versioned_docs/version-1.14.0/community-resources.md

 original_id: community-resources
 ---

-This page is here to guide you through the Reaction ecosystem.
+This page is here to guide you through the Demandcosystem.
 As we've stated before, we wouldn't be here without our very engaged community.
 Here we'd like to introduce you to some of the best things we've seen out there.

 _**Note:** If you miss something that's not listed here and want to see it here, you're invited to open a [pull request](https://github.com/reactioncommerce/reaction-docs/pull/new/trunk)._

-## Plugins and tools maintained by Reaction
+## Plugins and tools maintained by Demand

 ### [reaction-devtools](https://github.com/reactioncommerce/reaction-devtools)